Understanding Mutual Funds

 - Multi Cap

-- ELSS (Equity linked savings scheme) , it is mandatory that 80% of the investments are in equity.
+- ELSS (Equity linked savings scheme) : This is mostly popular for its tax saving properties.
+It is mandatory for this fund type that 80% of the investments are in equity.
 The simple reason why people prefer equity is that the returns are usually higher.
 But also it means risk is higher.

 - Growth funds have stocks which are high in terms of their growth but less in terms of the amount of dividend (money paid occasionally by the company to the shareholder).
 You might find companies you might have never heard of, but the manager of the fund thinks are a good growth investment.